magandrez/compensatr/README.md

 ## The rationales behind the solution

 - The solution is suboptimal...for now.
 The explanation for this is well captured by [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck)'s famous quote: *"Make it work, make it right, make it fast"*.
-For improvements see[Proposed improvements](#proposed-improvements).
+For improvements see [Proposed improvements](#proposed-improvements).

 - The solution is **coded in pure Ruby**.
 Ruby is not the fastest on the bunch, but is great for transmitting and shaping raw ideas into a script (flexibility and developer comfort before performance, for this specific task).